Flotomate/product_docs/source/asset-management/asset-list-view.rst

    :alt: figure 3

 You can search Assets with keywords in the search field.
-When you provide a keyword, {Product} searches all the Assets with the keyword in their ID, Description, Name, Tags, and Display Name field.
+When you provide a keyword, Flotomate searches all the Assets with the keyword in their ID, Description, Name, Tags, and Display Name field.
 An Asset has to have at least one field matched (partial or full) with the keyword;
 in case there are multiple keywords, the Asset has to have at least one